The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

-Oh baby have I exploited these in the past to good effect!
+Oh baby, have I exploited these in the past to great effect!

-Cons – May annoy some people.
-If done too often and without humor you can come across as whiny and a bit of a malcontent.
+- If done too often and without humour, you can come across as whiny and a bit of a malcontent

 Example: The Law of Attraction Is A Con